Who We Are

 Each unit is furnished with a bed, dresser, easy chair, table, microwave, sink, and toilet.
 Community baths and kitchens are located on each floor.
-Rents are based on income, and can be as low as $25 a month.
+Rents are based on income.

 On site staffing supports each resident in achieving and maintaining a level of functioning that will enable each woman to live independently.

 The Dorothy Day House currently has a waiting list for new residents.
 In order to get onto our waiting list, fill out our simple, one page application.
 You can stop by to pick up an application, call and ask us to mail you one, or download the application here.
 You should then plan on calling in once a month to check on the status of your application.
 We will let you know when you get close to the top of the waiting list, and will help you prepare to come in for a screening interview.

 Call (206) 374-4364 or stop by 106 Bell St in downtown Seattle.
 Thanks for your interest in living here!
 We look forward to meeting you!

 There are several ways to get involved at Dorothy Day House.
 In addition to volunteer opportunities, we are also in need of donated household goods.
 We are also grateful for your generous financial support.

 What type of volunteer opportunities do you have?